Hiroki Nishi: 2025

-Nishi turned professional on 1 April, joining the BIPROGY team after graduating from university.
+Nishi turned professional on 1 April, joining the BIPROGY team following his graduation from university.
 He was part of the Japanese squad that earned a bronze medal at the Asia Mixed Team Championships.
-With Sato, he made his debut at the Asian Championships, eliminated in the first round after winning their initial round-robin matches.
-The pair then won their first national title at the Japan Ranking Circuit, defeating Olympic medalist Yuta Watanabe and Misaki Matsutomo in the final.
+In mixed doubles, he and Sato made their Asian Championships debut, eliminated in the first round after winning their initial round-robin matches.
+The pair later secured their first national title at the Japan Ranking Circuit, defeating Olympic medalist Yuta Watanabe and Misaki Matsutomo in the final.
 Their partnership concluded on 1 July, following Sato's retirement from professional badminton.

-In men's doubles, Nishi and Kumagai won their first title as a pair at the Northern Marianas Open.
-On the World Tour, they won the Super 100 Kaohsiung Masters and were runners-up at the Super 100 Indonesia Masters I. These results propelled them to a career-high ranking of world No. 36 on 30 September.
+Focusing on men's doubles with Kumagai, Nishi won his first international title as a pair at the Northern Marianas Open.
+On the World Tour, the duo won the Super 100 Kaohsiung Masters and finished as runners-up at the Super 100 Indonesia Masters I. They also reached the semi-finals of the Malaysia Super 100 and the quarter-finals at both the Australian Open and the Japan Masters.
+These results helped Nishi reach a career-high world ranking of 32 in men's doubles by late November.

+2026

+Nishi and Kumagai began the season with their Super 1000 debut at the Malaysia Open.
+The pair advanced to the second round, where they lost to compatriots Takuro Hoki and Yugo Kobayashi.
+He was part of the Japanese team that won Japan's first men's team title at the Asia Team Championships.
+In the final against China, Nishi and Kumagai defeated He Jiting and Ren Xiangyu in three games.
+In April, Nishi competed in men's doubles at the Asian Championships in Ningbo, China, alongside Kumagai.
+They defeated Peeratchai Sukphun and Pakkapon Teeraratsakul in the first round before being eliminated in the second round by Liang Weikeng and Wang Chang.
+In May, Nishi competed in his first Thomas Cup in Horsens, where the team finished in fifth place.
+He achieved a career-high world ranking of 20 on 15 September.

 Achievements

 BWF World Tour (3 titles, 3 runners-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.